skoolkid/skoolkit/sphinx/source/commands.rst

 If the file specified by the ``-m`` option is 8192 bytes long, it is assumed to be a Z80 map file; if it is 65536 bytes long, it is assumed to be a SpecEmu map file; otherwise it is assumed to be in one of the other supported formats.

-The ``--process-ctls`` option activates any :ref:`control directive post-processors <ctlPostProcessors>` that are specified by the ``CtlPostProcessors`` configuration parameter in `skoolkit.ini`.
-By default, only one post-processor is specified: skoolkit.rst.RSTHandler.
-In its default configuration, it identifies 'RST $08' instructions and marks the bytes that follow them with 'B' directives, which makes :ref:`sna2skool.py` disassemble them as DEFB statements.

 .. _sna2ctl-conf: